Tax Advantage Accounts

 Health Savings Account, IRS rules say you cannot also have a General

-Purpose Health Care HSA.
+Purpose Health Care FSA.
 However, you can have a Limited Purpose Health Care FSA.

 Tax advantage accounts have certain tax advantages; therefore, the IRS regulates all tax advantage accounts.
 By law, any funds not used for services during the year will be lost.
 In other words, "use it or lose it."
 See the